ogorton/dmscatter/README.md

 Source code is located in src directory.
 To compile the program, you must have the gfortran compiler.
 From the /src/ directory, run:

-    make dmf90factor
+    make dmfortfactor

-This places the dmf90factor.x executable in the src directory.
+This places the dmfortfactor.x executable in the src directory.
 Move it to your bin directory if desired.

 An example is provided in the "sample/si" directory.
 To run this example, move to the /sample/si directory and run:

-    ../../src/dmf90factor.x < input.si28
+    ../../src/dmfortfactor.x < input.si28

 This computes the event rate spectra for a Si28 target.